-Bronx Child Custody Attorneys
+Bronx Child Custody Lawyer

-How Is Child Custody Determined in New York?
+How Is Child Custody Determined In New York?

 A few factors that they may consider include:

 - Which parent the child prefers to live with

 - The parent's physical and financial ability to support the child